Skip to main content

 Exeter EX4 4PS

-I also collaborated with E.N.T. surgeons to map sensory input from different parts of the vestibular and auditory systems stratified across the hippocampus's different subregions (Hitier*, Zhang* et al., 2020, Hearing Research; Hitier*, Zhang* et al., 2021, Hearing Research, cover story).
+I have also contributed to sensory neuroscience by collaborating with ENT surgeons to map sensory input from the vestibular and auditory systems across hippocampal subregions (Hitier*, Zhang* et al., Hearing Research, 2020; Hearing Research, 2021, cover story).
+These studies highlighted how sensory systems interface with hippocampal networks to influence spatial processing.

 Qualifications: